 1 Introduction

-This report provides an examination of the interference experienced by EESS (passive) sensors [in the 18.6-18.8 GHz band] that is potentially caused by reflections off-bodies of water on Earth’s surface.
+This report provides an examination of the interference experienced by EESS (passive) sensors [in the 18.6-18.8 GHz band] that is potentially caused by reflections off-bodies of water on Earth’s surface, at levels that causes data loss.
 Both the specular and diffuse reflection mechanisms have a fundamental role in the reflected signal calculation, and these are concepts that have not previously been studied in this context.

 The EESS (passive) allocation in the 18.6-18.8 GHz band was upgraded from secondary to primary in Regions 1 and 3 at WRC-2000.
 Following WRC-2000, the EESS (passive) worldwide operated under the condition that the primary GSO FSS and non-GSO FSS (with apogee greater than 20 000 km) satellites in the same band would be operating at the maximum allowable pfd limits prescribed in RR Article 21, Table 21-4, No. 21.16.2, with the understanding that these levels would lead to some data loss for EESS (passive) systems.
-It is understood that data loss from EESS (passive) in this band does not imply that the co-primary FSS stations are exceeding the RR No. 21.16.2 levels.
-EESS (passive) stations have been receiving interference at levels that causes data loss.
+It is understood that data loss from EESS (passive) in this band does not imply that the co-primary FSS stations are exceeding the RR No. 21.16.2 levels. {US Reason: this sentence appears out of place}

 2 Regulatory framework